aibenStunner/dev.backend.io/README.md

     3.  the bash scripts that run on the Raspberry Pi.

-    4.  the script python script that communicates with the backend server.
+    4.  the python script that communicates with the backend server.

 ## Documentation :books: